-Please note that no specific decisions have been made by the Directors during the year in respect of COVID 19, which is not considered to have a significant impact on the Company.
-Further discussion regarding COVID 19 can be found within the Directors' Report.
+Please note that no specific decisions have been made by the Directors during the year.

-Strategic Report (continued) For the Year Ended 1 October 2021
+Strategic Report (continued) For the Year Ended 30 September 2022

 Section 172 statement (continued)

 Transactions involving fellow AECOM group undertakings

 During the year the Company may partake in transactions with other AECOM group undertakings, which are typically reviewed by the Directors in conjunction with support from relevant specialists such as tax, finance, legal and treasury to ensure that the transactions are being undertaken in the best interests of the Company's stakeholders.